 There is a concept of a cliff period that must be discussed here as a limitation of shares vested.
-A cliff period is a period when the employee is not allotted any shares of the company.
-This is usually a cooling-off period right after an employee joins a company.
+A cliff period is a period when the company doesn’t allot any share to the employee.
+It is usually a cooling-off period right after an employee joins a company.
 This period could range from a few months to one year.
-This cliff period must be completed and only after that employees are able to own shares for vesting.
-The cliff period exists so as to account for any risks that may arise during the initial few months or years of a start-up or when an employee is recently hired.
-These risks could involve a founder of the company quitting during the initial stages of the start-up or an employee who quits within the first few months.
+After an employee completes the cliff period, he can own shares for vesting.
+The cliff period exists to account for any risks that may arise during the initial few months or years of a start-up or recent hiring.
+These risks could involve a founder of the company quitting during the initial stages of the start-up.
+Or an employee quitting within the first few months.

 It is a very beneficial instrument for both companies and employees.
 By incentivizing employees to perform better, the business interests of the company continue to stay alive.
 Employee retention is higher, and so is their motivation to work towards the goals of the company.
 For the company, it allows for less hassle with hiring new employees as they stay for the long term due to the potential rewards through shares vested.
 It also safeguards the company’s shares as the existence of a cliff period does not allow early leavers of the company to benefit from them.

-This has been a guide to what is Shares Vesting and its meaning.
+This article has been a guide to what is Shares Vesting and its meaning.
 Here we discuss Share Vesting examples, advantages, disadvantages also its Limitations.
 You can learn more about accounting from the following articles –